davidpk-cs/cmsc447-sp2024-BritishShorthairs/Sprint3/README.md

 # How to run
 * 1
-* -1a create a .venv (if not already done so) 1a go to the top of VScode / your IDE and click the "View" tab
+** a create a .venv (if not already done so) 1a go to the top of VScode / your IDE and click the "View" tab ** b click "Command Palette" *scroll until you see "Python:Create Environment" and click it, it will ask Environment type so choose "Venv" and for Python installation just pick the latest version you have installed
-* -2a click "Command Palette" *scroll until you see "Python:Create Environment" and click it, it will ask Environment type so choose "Venv" and for Python installation just pick the latest version you have installed
+** c You will see it loading at the bottom, be patient, when done a static and .venv file will appear

-* -3a You will see it loading at the bottom, be patient, when done a static and .venv file will appear
+** d Repeat steps 1a and 2a, but this time click "Terminal Create New Terminal"

-* -4a Repeat steps 1a and 2a, but this time click "Terminal Create New Terminal"
+** e in terminal type "python -m pip install flask", this takes a minute or so

-* -5a in terminal type "python -m pip install flask", this takes a minute or so
+** f you should now see a (.venv) on the front of your command line

-* -6a you should now see a (.venv) on the front of your command line and you are ready to run the program
+    and you are ready to run the program

 * 2 open the tabs on your side bar in order to see the file named "access.py"